 1. Dedicated support, good scalability, and intuitive design

 A commercial vulnerability management tool provides dedicated technical support for you to resolve issues immediately since time is a crucial factor in vulnerability mitigation.
 Technical support specialists who know every corner of the tool would be ready to help you get back on track as soon as possible.

 Commercial tools are designed for easy expansion and management.
 The tool comes with a graphical user interface to help you visually understand the exact security posture and make faster and better decisions.
 As your organization and the number of devices grow, onboarding new devices and handling more vulnerabilities will still be easy.

 2. Comprehensive and accurate vulnerability detection

 A dedicated vulnerability management tool is more comprehensive in the number of platforms and devices it supports.
 All risks across your environment are shown in one unified view.
 With a better idea of your risks, you can derive actionable insights and act on them immediately.

 A commercial provider of vulnerability management tools leverages an up-to-date vulnerability database with all the latest security intelligence.
-The scanner will detect all the latest vulnerabilities as and when they are disclosed for the first time in public.
-You can feel safe knowing that the tool actually reflects the true security posture and does not give you a false sense of security.
+The scanner will detect all the latest vulnerabilities when they are disclosed for the first time in public.
+You can feel safe knowing that the tool reflects an accurate security posture and does not give you a false sense of security.